A class of C*-algebraic locally compact quantum groupoids Part II: Main theory: Properties of the antipode map

 \subsection{Antipode map restricted to the base algebra}

 We often indicated in Part~I that the $\gamma_B$, $\gamma_C$ maps at the level of the subalgebras $B$ and $C$, associated with the canonical idempotent $E$, are restrictions of the antipode map $S$.
-Finally we can provide the proof.
+Finally we will provide the proof.

-We begin with a converse result of Equations~\eqref{(DeltaonB)}, \eqref{(DeltaonC)}, giving us useful characterizations of $M(B)$ and $M(C)$, the ``source algebra'' and the ``target algebra'' contained in $M(A)$.
+We begin with a converse result of Equations~\eqref{(DeltaonB)} and \eqref{(DeltaonC)}, giving us useful characterizations of $M(B)$ and $M(C)$, the ``source algebra'' and the ``target algebra'' contained in $M(A)$.

 \begin{prop} Let $x,y\in M(A)$.
 We have: \begin{enumerate} \item $x\in M(C)$ if and only if $\Delta x=(x\otimes1)E=E(x\otimes1)$, \item $y\in M(B)$ if and only if $\Delta y=E(1\otimes y)=(1\otimes y)E$. \end{enumerate} \end{prop}